 6) I’ve already done SEO

 So this is a tricky one.
 As mentioned in point #4, SEO work can positively impact a website for years to come.
 The question here is how long ago did you optimise your website and how well was it done?
-If your SEO work took place a number of years ago and hasn’t been looked at since, it may very well even be working against you at this point, with many once widely accepted techniques now considered to be ‘black hat’.
+If your SEO work took place a number of years ago and hasn’t been looked at since, it may very well even be working against you at this point as many old techniques are now considered to be black hat (naughty).
 Reviewing your site regularly and in line with algorithm changes will ensure that you are always aware of the digital marketing landscape and can plan accordingly.
 As a marketeer, I’d argue that SEO work is never ‘done’ and although it can be done in spits and spurts, the best SEO work is continuous.

 7) There are no guarantees

 This is often said in SEO as though it is a given.
-However, the truth is that there are no guarantees in any form of marketing.
+However there are no guarantees in any form of marketing.
 What we have is an archive of tried and tested methods across a breadth of different industries and a scientific method of measurement.
 We use past experiences to educate us on the best methods to deploy in different situations and to estimate the anticipated impact.

 8) It’s too complicated